-Earlier this week, West Virginia Attorney General Darrell McGraw sued DirectBuy (an Accredited Partner), alleging it uses coercion, deception and high-pressure sales tactics to sell memberships that cost $3,995 or more.
+Earlier this week, West Virginia Attorney General Darrell McGraw sued DirectBuy (an Authorized Partner), alleging it uses coercion, deception and high-pressure sales tactics to sell memberships that cost $3,995 or more.

-DirectBuy (an Accredited Partner) denied that it had broken any laws or misrepresented its service and said it agreed to the settlement only to avoid the cost of litigation.
+DirectBuy (an Authorized Partner) denied that it had broken any laws or misrepresented its service and said it agreed to the settlement only to avoid the cost of litigation.

-The settlement applies to anyone who was a DirectBuy (an Accredited Partner) member during a specific time period and to certain former members.
-Those who are current members will receive a 28-month DirectBuy (an Accredited Partner) membership renewal for the price of 24 months, or a 13-month renewal for the price of 12.
+The settlement applies to anyone who was a DirectBuy (an Authorized Partner) member during a specific time period and to certain former members.
+Those who are current members will receive a 28-month DirectBuy (an Authorized Partner) membership renewal for the price of 24 months, or a 13-month renewal for the price of 12.

 Former members will be eligible for a two-month free membership at their most recent membership level.